rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-wagmi-starter-kit.md

 ```

 ### 2. Get Project ID
 Every dApp that relies on WalletConnect now needs to obtain a projectId from [WalletConnect Cloud](https://cloud.walletconnect.com/).
-This is free and only takes a few minutes.
+This is free and only takes few minutes.

 To get the key:
 1. Go to this [URL](https://cloud.walletconnect.com/sign-up) and sign up.